cmndrsn/mer-quality/content/survey-items.md

 #### Verification & testing

 -   (If applicable) Test data annotations are accessible with reasonable effort.
--   If parts of the data (music, lyrics, album covers, etc) are copyrighted, pre-calculated features are accessible with reasonable effort.
+-   If parts of the data (music, lyrics, album covers, etc) are copyrighted, precalculated features are accessible with reasonable effort.

 ###

-#### Debrief
+#### Review
+- Please click next without editing this page.
+You will be able to revise your responses on the next page.
+- Here you can review and edit your responses.
+Make sure you click "next" once you are finished to ensure your responses save.
+Updates will be recorded automatically.
 - Thank you for your time.
-- Further reading: Wang, R. Y., & Strong, D. M. (1996).
-Beyond accuracy: What data quality means to data consumers.
-Journal of management information systems, 12(4), 5-33.
-- Gebru, T., Morgenstern, J., Vecchione, B., Vaughan, J. W., Wallach, H., Iii, H. D., & Crawford, K. (2021).
-Datasheets for datasets.
-Communications of the ACM, 64(12), 86-92.
-- Priestley, M., O’donnell, F., & Simperl, E. (2023).
-A survey of data quality requirements that matter in ML development pipelines.
-ACM Journal of Data and Information Quality, 15(2), 1-39
-- You may now close this screen.
+You may now close this tab, or make additional changes and click next.

 #### TODO